selfint/code-blocks/vscode-extension/README.md

 Download the .vsix file from the latest Release, and install it in Visual Studio Code.

-After opening a file with the Code Blocks Editor, the `code-blocks-cli` will need be downloaded by the method of your choosing (using `cargo` or downloading from the latest release).
+After opening a file with the Code Blocks Editor, the `code-blocks-cli` will need to be downloaded by the method of your choosing (using `cargo` or downloading from the latest release).

 That's it!